 Describe any changes that will be made to this goal, the annual outcomes, metrics, or strategies/activities to achieve this goal as a result of this analysis.
 Identify where those changes can be found in the SPSA.

-Ensure there are consistent monthly parent coffe meetings.
-Because the site does not have a poster makers, the site will need to figure out how to have posters displayed throughout the campus so students know the rules, mission, vision, and expectations to support both strategy 1 and strategy 2.
+Ensure there are consistent monthly parent coffee meetings and have posters displayed throughout the campus so students know the rules, mission, vision, and expectations to support both Strategy 1 and Strategy 2.

 LCAP Goal